Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Problem Statement

-\paragraph{Learning-augmented algorithms.} In the $k$-max ($k$-min) search, we consider a prediction $P\in[\pmin,\pmax]$ of the actual highest (lowest) value of the item sequence that can be obtained from ML tools.
-Define $\varepsilon = |V - P|$ as the error of the ML prediction, where $V$ represents the actual highest (lowest) value.
-We aim to augment the worst-case optimized algorithm with the prediction $P$ although the prediction error $\varepsilon$ is unknown.
-The performance of this learning-augmented algorithm is evaluated by two metrics: (i) consistency $\eta$, which is the competitive ratio when the prediction is accurate, i.e., $\varepsilon = 0$; and (ii) robustness $\gamma$, which is the competitive ratio regardless of the prediction error, i.e., for any $\varepsilon \ge 0$.
+\paragraph{Prediction model.} In the $k$-max ($k$-min) search, we consider a prediction $P\in[\pmin,\pmax]$ of the actual highest (lowest) price that can be obtained from ML tools.
+Define $\varepsilon = |V - P|$ as the error of the ML prediction, where $V$ represents the actual highest (lowest) price. { We aim to augment the worst-case optimized algorithm with the prediction $P$.
+Notably, we make no assumptions about the quality of the ML predictions, and thus the prediction error $\varepsilon$ is unknown to the algorithm.
+To evaluate the performance of the algorithm with such ``untrusted'' predictions, we focus on two metrics: (i) consistency $\eta$, which is the competitive ratio when the prediction is accurate, i.e., $\varepsilon = 0$; and (ii) robustness $\gamma$, which is the competitive ratio regardless of the prediction error.
+Therefore, consistency and robustness measure the algorithm's performance when the prediction is of good quality and arbitrarily bad, respectively.
 Our goal is to design the algorithm that can achieve the Pareto-optimal trade-off between consistency and robustness, i.e., for a given robustness $\gamma$, no other online algorithms can achieve a smaller consistency $\eta$.
+This consistency-robustness framework was first introduced by~\cite{lykouris2018} to study the online caching problem and then has been widely adopted for designing online algorithms with untrusted predictions~\cite{purohit2018,lee2021,Balseiro2023,jin2022online}. }

+\paragraph{Baseline algorithm.} To design learning-augmented algorithms with bounded consistency and robustness for online resource allocation, one natural approach is to divide the limited resource into two portions, and then simultaneously run the robust algorithm and the prediction-based algorithm using the two portions, respectively (see examples in~\cite{im2021online,heinsbroek2022online}).
+Let $\lambda \in [0,1]$ be a hyper-parameter that indicates the degree of untrust in the prediction.
+The baseline algorithm divides the $k$ items into two portions, $k_r = \lceil\lambda k\rceil$ and $k_c = k - k_r$.
+The algorithm, in parallel, runs a worst-case optimized $k_r$-search algorithm and a prediction-based algorithm that trades all $k_c$ items at the first price no smaller than the predicted price $P$.
+The decision of the baseline algorithm is the sum of the decisions from the worst-case algorithm and the prediction-based algorithm. \begin{lem} Given a hyper-parameter $\lambda \in [0,1]$, the baseline algorithm is $\frac{k}{k_r /\alpha^{(k_r)}_* + k-k_r}$-consistent and $\frac{k}{k_r/\alpha^{(k_r)}_* + (k-k_r)/\theta}$-robust for the learning-augmented $k$-max search problem, where $k_r:=\lceil\lambda k\rceil$. \end{lem}

+Although bounded consistency and robustness can be guaranteed by the intuitive baseline algorithm, there exists a performance gap between the baseline algorithm and the Pareto-optimal algorithm as shown in Figure~\ref{fig:comparison}.
+This motivates us to design the Pareto-optimal algorithm for $k$-search to close the theoretical gap.
+In addition, we will show that the Pareto-optimal algorithm empirically outperforms the baseline algorithm in experiments using real data (see Section~\ref{sec:numerics}), which is of significance in real-world applications.
+The proof of Lemma~\ref{lem:baseline} and the consistency-robustness result of the baseline algorithm for $k$-min search are given in Appendix~\ref{app:baseline}.